 5. quantity contracts and repeat orders

-7 Obligations of the customer
+7. obligations of the customer

-8. fulfilment: general, design
+8. fulfillment: general, design

-9. in particular postponements, placement requests and regulations
+9. in particular postponements, placement requests and regulations.

 For technical reasons, the publisher reserves the right to move advertisements that are scheduled for specific dates, but are not subject to a deadline, forward or backward by one issue.
-If an advertisement that is not fixed for a specific date appears in another issue, payment may not be refused for this reason, nor may warranty claims or claims for damages be made.
+If an advertisement that is not scheduled for a specific date appears in another issue, payment may not be refused for this reason, nor may warranty claims or claims for damages be made.
 Placement requests from the customer will only be accepted on a non-binding basis.
 A placement surcharge will be levied for advertisements with fixed placement specifications, provided these are accepted in writing by the publisher.
 Exclusion of competition is possible at the special request of the customer and will be charged additionally.
-If, for technical reasons, the advertisement appears in a position other than that prescribed or requested, payment may not be refused for this reason, nor may warranty claims or claims for damages be made.
+If, for technical reasons, the advertisement appears in a different position than prescribed or requested, payment may not be refused for this reason, nor may warranty claims or claims for damages be made.
 However, a placement surcharge will no longer be levied in this case.
-After conclusion of the contract, rebookings are only possible until the tenth (in the case of online placements, the third) working day before the placement in question at the latest.
-A request for rebooking must be sent to the publisher in writing before the expiry of the aforementioned deadlines (date of receipt by the publisher).
+After conclusion of the contract, rebookings are only possible up to the tenth (in the case of online placements, the third) working day before the placement in question at the latest.
+A request for rebooking must be sent to the publisher in writing before the expiry of the above-mentioned deadlines (date of receipt by the publisher).
 Even in the event of rebooking within the deadline, all additional costs incurred by the publisher as a result shall be owed.